Rocky Boiman

-Early years
+Early life

 Boiman attended St. Xavier High School in his hometown of Cincinnati, Ohio.
 He was named All-league as a sophomore and junior defensive back.

 As a senior free safety in 1997, he tallied 164 tackles and 6 interceptions.
 He received All-League, All-State, Southwest Ohio Player of the Year, Greater Cincinnati League Player of the Year and All-City Player of the Year honors.

 Boiman finished his high school career with 330 tackles, 11 interceptions and 15 passes defensed.
 He set school records for longest kickoff (95 yards) and most kickoff return yards.

 He also participated in track and baseball, where he was named All-city twice.

 College career

 Boiman accepted a football scholarship from the University of Notre Dame to play defensive back under head coach Bob Davie.
 As a sophomore, he was converted into an outside linebacker and had 39 tackles playing a backup role.

 As a junior, he was named a starter at outside linebacker after Joe Ferrer left the school.
 He collected 58 tackles (8 for loss), 3.5 sacks and was also used as a pass rushing defensive end in some situations.
 He was a fan favorite for his intensity and tackling ability.

 As a senior, he was a team co-captain and started 7 games, posting 42 tackles (11 for loss), 4 sacks and 2 fumble recoveries.
 He had 12 tackles against Oregon State University and 11 against Texas A&M University.
 He finished his college career with 21 starts out of 43 games, 144 tackles, 8.5 sacks, one pass defensed, 5 fumble recoveries and 2 forced fumbles.